Jasper Productivity Solutions

 Private Work Sessions

 Schedule hunks of time to tackle work that requires concentration.
-Treat it like a real appointment--if anyone wants to schedule something for that time, say politely "I'm already booked, sorry."
+Treat it like a real appointment - if anyone wants to schedule something for that time, say politely "I'm already booked, sorry."
 During your work session, let voice mail pick up your calls and resist the temptation to check your e-mail every 15 minutes.
+Unplug the internet cable, or turn off the wireless card, if necessary.

 E-mail

 Put specific subject headers in all the e-mail you send; when recipients reply your header will carry over.
-The result: your archived e-mails will have useful, specific subject lines such as "Agenda for April 3 staff meeting" and "Question about Smith account" rather than vague, useless headers such as "Agenda" and "Question."
-Some e-mail management programs permit you to change headers on mail already sent to you, so if you get a message with an ambiguous subject line, you can change it.
+The result: your archived e-mails will have useful, specific subject lines such as "Agenda for April 3 staff meeting" and "Question about deadline on Smith account" rather than vague, useless headers such as "Agenda" and "Question."
+Some e-mail programs (including Microsoft Outlook*) permit you to change headers on mail already sent to you, so if you get a message with an ambiguous subject line, you can change it.

 Mail

-Your secretary, if you have one, should process your mail.
+Your secretary, if you have one, should process your email and postal mail.
 Not only does it save you time, it also helps your secretary become familiar with your work.

 Alarms

-If you're afraid you'll forget that 2:00 p.m. phone call, set an alarm in your computer.
-This frees up your mental energy.
+If you're afraid you'll forget that 2:00 p.m. phone call, set an alarm in your computer to sound a few minutes before 2:00 pm.
+This will free up your mental energy.

 Do It Now